GimelStudio/design-documents/datatypes.md

 - Grey
 - NumberField (or another widget?)

-**Can convert between float and int inexplicitly/automatically though, with some data loss obviously.**
+**Can convert between float and int inexplicitly/automatically, with some data loss obviously.**

 ## INT
 A positive integer value